Recently, the Center for Internet Security (CIS) released its next revision of the Top 20 Security Controls.

 Many of the existing controls have stayed the same, albeit with some consolidation to remove duplicate requirements or simplify some wording.

-The top five foundational controls remain the same (with some ordering changes), which makes sense since they can block the majority of the attacks.
+The top five basic controls remain the same (with some ordering changes), which makes sense since they can block the majority of the attacks.

 Over the next few weeks, I will be providing a review of each individual control to offer my thoughts on each individual requirement.